Frequently Asked Questions

 3. Who can write and publish on the website?

-Anyone can publish on our website.
-We only ask you abide by our Terms and Conditions.
+Anyone can submit an article on our website.
+We only ask you for it to be original and truthful.
 The rest is up to you.

 4. Why 250-300 words?

 We want all our articles to be concise and coherent.
 We want sharp writing.
 Most ideas can be easily condensed to this word count.
 More importantly, people aren’t always able to dedicate much time to reading.
 This way they will only need to spend two minutes per article.
 They will be more likely to finish the article and still have the time to read others.

 A core underpinning of Crowdpondent is the idea that anyone with a smartphone, or even without, can become a journalist.
 However, this is a duty that carries a great deal of responsibility.
 And although we wanted to create a platform open to everyone, the content still needs to be great and reliable journalism.
 So how will we ensure quality while also retaining openness?
 Crowdpondent College.
 Currently, our educational institution has three main components.
 Firstly, aside from our extensive written guides, we are producing a series of informative yet concise video tutorials.
 These cover all aspects of the journalistic process and teach writers how to achieve the standard of content we are after.
 This is secondly in tandem with rigorous and personalised feedback from our Crowdpondent Support team.
 And lastly, we have a fantastic and international community of writers who share tips and advice.

 Beside from writing high quality content there are few more things to look for:

 7. Why do I need a Telegram account to write?

 There are several reasons we want all our writers to use Telegram.
 This is not part of a lucrative sponsorship deal, sadly, but primarily, it is the fastest and easiest way to communicate.
 On top of being efficient and secure, Telegram means we don’t need to worry about cluttering up anyone’s inboxes – including our own.